 The DOWA Group engages in making its risk management more sophisticated to prevent situations that could have a major impact on its business and to prevent or mitigate damage in the unlikely event such a situation comes to pass.
 In addition, we will continue efforts to enhance and perfect our risk management flow, which involves identifying apparent and potential risks at each operating company, implementing countermeasures, reviewing them, and conducting audits.

 We classify risk into four categories: strategic risk, economic risk, operational risk, and hazard risk.
 Each classification includes scenarios and integrated risk management with reference to COSO and JISQ2001.
 The status of risk management is mainly overseen by the Corporate Strategy Committee and Business Management Committee for strategic risks and economic risks, while the status of risk management for operational risks and hazard risks is overseen by the Sustainability Committee.
-In particular, under the umbrella of the Sustainability Committee, the Sustainability Subcommittee, chaired by the director of the Corporate Planning Office, has been established to strengthen various sustainability activities, including the promotion of risk management.
-Furthermore, any matters deemed important at each committee are reported to the Board of Directors for oversight.
+In particular, under the umbrella of the Sustainability Committee, the Sustainability Subcommittee, chaired by the director in charge of the Corporate Strategy Dept., has been established to strengthen various sustainability activities, including the promotion of risk management.
+Matters deemed important are reported to the Sustainability Committee, which is chaired by the President.

 We are a company with a Board of Auditors and appoints external directors and external auditors who monitor and supervise the Company's business operations from an independent and impartial standpoint.
 Our risk management system is separated from the Board of Auditors.